V-Vibee/My-Projects-2.0/7. Employee Turnover Prediction/README.md

 **Algorithms for Churn Prediction Models:**
 Algorithms used here for Churn Prediction Models are.
-1. Logistic Regression.
+1. Logistic Regression
-2. Random Forest.
+2. Random Forest

 **Methodology:**